 How do Solar P.V.
 Panels Work?

-Greentherm supply Solar P.V. and Solar Thermal Systems to the Irish Market.
-Solar Thermal has been discussed before, but what about Solar P.V.?
-It seems like magic, that a simple flat sheet of silicon can create electricity from the sun.
-So how does it happen?
+Greetherm supplies Solar Photovoltaic (P.V.) and Solar Thermal Systems to the Irish Market.
+It’s fascinating how a simple flat sheet of silicon can harness the sun’s energy and generate electricity.
+So, how does it work?

 The majority of Solar P.V.
-Panels on the market today are manufactured from various forms of Silicon.
-This is the same basic Silicon that is used to manufacture computer chips – in fact, many of the early production processes are shared between the two.
-Silicon is what’s known as a semiconductor.
-It’s not quite an insulator like plastic.
-It’s not a conductor like copper either.
-It’s crystal structure gives it unique properties.
-When exposed to an external source of energy – such as heat – it’s ability to carry current, known as conductivity, increases.
-By utilising specific manufacturing techniques like doping, the conductivity and electrical characteristics can be precisely controlled through the use of special manufacturing techniques such as doping
+Panels available today are made from various forms of Silicon.
+This is the same Silicon used to manufacture computer chips, and many production processes are shared between the two.
+Silicon is classified as a semiconductor–it’s not a complete insulator like plastic, nor a conductor like copper.
+Its unique crystal structure grants it special properties.
+When exposed to an external energy source, such as heat, its ability to carry current, known as conductivity, increases.
+By utilising specific manufacturing techniques like doping, the conductivity and electricial characteristics of silicon can be precisley controlled.

-The P-N Junction forms the core of most modern electronics, the most basic use being in a Diode – a device normally used to limit the flow of electric current to one direction.
+The P-N Junction serves as the foundation for most modern electronics, with its most basic application found in a Diode–a device used to restrict the flow of electric current in one direction.

-But, how do we use this to generate electricity?
+But how do we harness this to generate electricity?

 Light is a form of energy.
-When light strikes an object, it has the potential to knock electrons loose within that object, generating a small voltage.
-This is the photoelectric effect.
-Some substances are more prone to it than others.
-However, due to the nature of most substances, these voltages tend to rapidly dissapate unless some sort of barrier exists between charges.
+When light strikes an object, it can dislodge electrons within the material, generating a small voltage.
+This phenomenon is known as the photoelectric effect.
+Some substances exhibit a greater propensity for the photoelectric effect than others.
+However, due to the nature of most materials, these voltages tend to dissipate quickly unless some form of barrier exists between the charges.

-The p-n junction in a solar cell prevents these charges from dissipating with in the cell, allowing them to build up.
-This creates a voltage across both terminals of the cell.
-This voltage is limited by the characteristics of the solar cell – including its size and the quality of the p-n junction seperating the charges.
+In a solar cell, the P-N Junction prevents the charge from dissipating within the cell, allowing them to accumulate and create a voltage across both terminals of the cell.
+This voltage is limited by the solar cell’s characteristics, including its size and the quality of the P-N Junction separating the charges.
 The lower the quality, the easier it is for charge to leak back across.
-Eventually, this leakage matches the rate of charge production, and creates the Open Circuit Voltage of the panel.
+Eventually, this leakage reaches the rate of charge production, establishing the Open Circuit Voltage of the panel.

 A Current Source

-Under ideal circumstances, a Solar Cell functions as what’s known as a Current Source.
-This means that, when connected to any load it will attempt to push a fixed current through that load – say 3 Amps.
-It will increase the voltage to whatever is required to push that amount of current through the circuit.
-The amount of current the cell attempts to deliver is directly related to the amount of solar energy falling on it.
+Under ideal conditions, a solar cell functions as a current source.
+When connected to any load, it strives to push a fixed current through that load, say 3 Amps.
+It adjusts the voltage to meet the requirements for that specific current.
+The amount of current the cell endeavors to deliver related to the amount of solar energy falling on it.
 Simply put, the more sunlight, the higher the current output.
 It’s that straightforward.

-If the resistance to current flow through the load is high enough, then the voltage required to drive current through the load will get so high that more and more of the charge will begin to dissipate within the panel.
-The voltage will slowly increase to the Open Circuit Voltage, while the delivered current will drop off rapidly.
-A side effect of this is that the dissipation of energy causes the panel to heat up, which, in turn, somewhat reduces its performance by facilitating charge leakage, further limiting voltage and current.
+If the resistance to current flow in the load is sufficiently high, the voltage required to drive current through the load becomes so high that more charge starts to dissipate within the panel.
+The voltage will gradually increase to the Open Circuit Voltage, while the delivered current will drop off sharply.
+This dissipation of energy causes the panel to heat up, which, in turn, somewhat reduces its performance by facilitating charge leakage, further limiting voltage and current.

 The Power of the Panel

-The I/V characteristic Curve for the Viridian Clearline range of Solar Panels Greentherm offers, is shown below.
-It shows curves for the 250W, 300W and 500W PV panel models.
-It can be seen that the maximum operating current off all three models of panel remain the same – the only change is the maximum voltage this current is supplied at.
-It’s also clear that the open circuit voltage of the 500W panel, is double that of the 250W panel.
-This is due to how the panels are manufactured – from a whole bank of individual solar cells connected together in series, such that their open circuit voltages are added to each other.
+The I/V characteristic Curve for the Viridian Clearline range of Solar Panels offered by Greentherm is depicted below.
+It displays curves for the 250W, 300W, and 500W PV panel models.
+Notably the maximum operating current remains the same for all three panel models–the only change is the maximum voltage at which this current is supplied.
+Additionally, it’s evident that the open circuit voltage of the 500W panel is twice that of the 250W panel.
+This disparity arises due to how the panels are manufactured, with individual solar cells connected in series, combining their open circuit voltages.

-Effectively, these lines represent the operating power of the panel, for various loads.
-The delivered power through a load can be easily calculated from these graphs for any attached resistive load.
-The Maximum Power Point of the panel – where it is operating at its most efficient – is achieved when the voltage and current multiple (VxI) is at its maximum.
-This happens right as the current begins to decrease, and is marked on the graph above with a red line.
-These lines represent the Maximum Power Voltage and Current on the datasheet.
-This point, is where the panel achieves it’s rated power output, or Watts-peak (kWp, or Wp).
+Essentially, these lines represent the operational power of the panel for various loads.
+The delivered power through a load can be easily calculated from these graphs for any attracted resistive load.
+The Maximum Power Point of the panel, where it operates at peak efficiency, occurs when the voltage multiplied by the current (Vxl) is at its maximum.
+This occurs just as the current starts to decrease and is indicated on the graph with a red line.
+The lines signify the Maximum Power Voltage and Current shown on the datasheet.
+At this point, the panel achieve its rated power output, knows as Watts-peak (kWp or Wp)

 Maximum Power Point Tracking (MPPT)

-If a load is directly connected to the panel, it’s unlikely that the panel will be operating at it’ maximum power point.
-For example, if a battery to be charged were connected directly to the panel, the voltage in the system will be clamped down to the battery voltage.
-The maximum current delivered will always be limited by the characteristics of the panel – in the case of the above panel, approximately 8 Amps.
-With a 12 Volt battery connected, this would limit the maximum delivereable power to the battery to less than 96W – less than half of the rated power output.
+When a load is directly connected to the panel, it’s unlikely that the panel will operate at its maximum power point.
+For example, if a battery is connected directly to the panel for charging purposes, the system voltage will be regulated to match the battery voltage.
+The maximum current delivered will always be constrained by the panel’s characteristics–in the case of the aforementioned panel, approximately 8 Amps.
+With a 12 Volt battery connected, this would restrict the maximum power deliverable to the battery to less than 96W, which is less than half of the rated power output.

-The same principal applies to other electrical loads.
-Attaching a simple resistive immersion heating, or a basic chanrge controller to the PV panel will pull it outside of it’ most efficient operating regime.
-This also happens if an individual panel is shaded in an array, or otherwise malfunctions – the output of the array is clamped down to that shaded panel’s maximum voltage or current capability (Depending on how they are connected together)
+The same principle applies to other electrical loads.
+Attaching a simple resistive immersion heater or a basic charge controller to the PV panel will push it beyond its most efficient operating range.
+The same occurs if an individual panel is shaded within an array or experiences a malfunction–the output of the entire array is limited b the shaded panel’s maximum voltage or current capability, depending on how they are interconnected.

-The get the best out of a Solar PV Panel, the load has to be matched to the Maximum Power Point of the panel.
+To optimise the performance of a Solar PV Panel, the load must be matched to the Maximum Power Point of the Panel.

-The Maximum Power Point is not necessarily a fixed point on the graph.
-It will vary according to the amount of sunlight being provided to the panel.
-The maximum output current of the panel is directly related to the amount of sunshine received by the panel.
-Shading of individual panels or modules within the PV system will also effect the maximum power point.
+However, the Maximum Power Point is not necessarily a fixed point on the graph; it varies with the amount of sunlight received by the panel.
+The maximum output current of the panel is directly influenced by the sunlight falling on it.
+Shading of individual panels or modules within the PV system also affects the maximum power point.

-It becomes necessary to have an electronic device – either a charge controller, or inverter for grid-tie connection, with Maximum Power Point Tracking capability.
-Devices with MPPT capabilities can adjust their electrical characteristics to ensure that the connected Solar Panels are always operating close to their regime of peak efficiency, regardless of what load is connected to them.
+Consequently, it becomes essential to employ an electronic device–such as a charge controller or grid-tie inverter with Maximum Power Point Tracking capability.
+Devices equipped with MPPT capabilities can adjust their electrical characteristics to ensure that the connected Solar Panels operate close to their peak efficiency, regardless of the load connected to them.

-Greentherm sell charge controllers and inverters with this capability.
+At Greentherm, we offer charge controllers and inverters with MPPT capability.

-Contact us for more information on the designing, specification and installation of Solar PV systems, or to arrange a no-obligation quotation or consultation.
+Please feel free to contact us for more details on the design, specification, and installation of Solar PV systems.
+We are also available to provide a no-obligation quotation or consultation upon request.